Agentic AI: The Next Wave Transforming Data Analytics and Business Intelligence

 Challenges and Solutions: Navigating the Roadblocks

-No revolution is without hurdles.
+No major shift comes without hurdles.
 Common challenges include:

-• Hallucinations and Accuracy: Agents can err on ambiguous data.
-Solution: Embed human-in-the-loop oversight and guardrails, as in NIST frameworks.
+- Hallucinations and Accuracy: Agents can make mistakes on ambiguous data.
+Solution: Use human-in-the-loop review and strong guardrails.

-With thoughtful implementation, these become opportunities for differentiation.
+With thoughtful implementation, these challenges can become long-term advantages.

 The Future Outlook: 2025 and Beyond

-At Tekizz, we're at the forefront, blending agentic AI with our cloud and ML expertise to deliver custom solutions that scale.
+At Tekizz, we’re at the forefront of this shift, blending agentic AI with our cloud expertise, machine learning and analytics capabilities, and practical product engineering experience to deliver scalable, business-ready solutions.